-For initial setup only, use Number of Lines (#104) to specify the number of lines that will be assigned to all system extensions.
+For initial setup only, use Number of Lines (#104) to specify the number of lines that will be assigned to all key extensions.
 Then use the following procedures as needed:

-- Dial Mode (#201) to identify any rotary lines (the default for all lines is "touch-tone"). - Line Assignment (#301) to assign lines to specific extensions (if the line was not assigned using the Number of Lines procedure), to remove lines from some extensions, or to change the button used to pick up a line at a specific extension. - Line Access Restriction (#302) to limit an extension's access to a specific line. - Line Ringing (Centralized Telephone Programming) to specify when a line will start ringing at each extension that has the line.
-For additional information on line ringing options, see "Programming a Receptionist's Extension" later in this chapter. - Automatic Line Selection (Centralized Telephone Programming) to specify the order in which the system tries to select an available line (intercom or outside), when a user at the extension lifts the handset or presses [.spkr] to make a call without first selecting a specific line button.
+- Dial Mode (#201) to identify any rotary lines (the default for all lines is "touch-tone"). - Line Assignment (#301) to assign lines to specific extensions (if the line was not assigned using the Number of Lines procedure), to remove lines from some extensions, or to change the button used to select a line at a specific extension. - Line Access Restriction (#302) to prevent an extension from receiving and/or making outside calls on specific lines. - Line Ringing (Centralized Telephone Programming) to specify when a line will start ringing at each extension that has the line.
+For additional information on line ringing options, see "Programming a Receptionist's Extension" later in this chapter.

+■ Automatic Line Selection (Centralized Telephone Programming) to specify the order in which the system tries to select an available line (intercom or outside), when a user at the extension lifts the handset or presses [Spkr] to make a call.

 For extensions with standard phones, set Automatic Line Selection to intercom first.
-This enables standard phones to access equipment features, including intercom calling.
+This enables standard phones to access system features, including intercom calling.
 When users lift the handsets on standard phones, they hear intercom dial tone.
 To access an outside line, they must dial 9.